Jakubson/JPremiumCleared/README.md

 ## Introduce
 > **Before purchasing, please read the whole description and remember JPremium requires a BungeeCord server, at least two Spigot servers, Internet connection and Java 8+!
 Please also check working principle of [fixing unique ids](https://github.com/Jakubson/JPremiumCleared/wiki#fixed-unique-ids)!**

-Nowadays the majority of servers transform into networks with many backend servers connected with one proxy server, therefore standard authorization plugins do not perform their function today.
+Nowadays the majority of servers transform into networks with many backend servers connected with one proxy server, therefore standard authorisation plugins do not perform their function today.
 The plugins became obsolete, they do not catch up with the server progress, they do not use fully the latest Minecraft features.
 So, I want you to present JPremium.

 JPremium is an advanced BungeeCord authorisation plugin.
-JPremium is different from other popular authorization plugins.
-The plugin has very necessary features, which many servers need, automatically login premium players and sessions for cracked players.
+JPremium is different from other popular authorisation plugins.
+The plugin has very necessary features, which many servers need, automatic login premium players and sessions for cracked players.
 List of all features with description you can find below.

 ## Features
 * JPremium logins **automatically premium players**.
 They also can disable that feature and login with a password.
 Automatic registration is dependent on your JPremium configuration.
 You can set automatic registration premium players, but then cracked players with premium nicknames cannot join to the server.